*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 III.
 The Crisis Joined

 Missouri’s admission to the Union in 1821 exposed deep fault lines in American society.
 But the Compromise created a new sectional consensus that most white Americans, at least, hoped would ensure a lasting peace.
-Through sustained debates and arguments, white Americans agreed that the Constitution could do little about slavery wherever it already existed and that slavery, with the State of Missouri as the key exception, would never expand north of the 36°30′ line.
+Through sustained debates and arguments, white Americans agreed that the Constitution could do little about slavery where it already existed and that slavery, with the State of Missouri as the key exception, would never expand north of the 36°30′ line.

 Once again westward expansion challenged this consensus, and this time the results proved even more damaging.
 Tellingly, enslaved southerners were among the first to signal their discontent.
 A rebellion led by Denmark Vesey in 1822 threatened lives and property throughout the Carolinas.
-The nation’s religious leaders also expressed a rising discontent with the new status quo.3 The Second Great Awakening further sharpened political differences by promoting schisms within the major Protestant churches, schisms that also became increasingly sectional in nature.
+The nation’s religious leaders also expressed a rising discontent with the new status quo.9 The Second Great Awakening further sharpened political differences by promoting schisms within the major Protestant churches, schisms that also became increasingly sectional in nature.
 Between 1820 and 1846, sectionalism drew on new political parties, new religious organizations, and new reform movements.

 As politics grew more democratic, leaders attacked old inequalities of wealth and power, but in doing so many pandered to a unity under white supremacy.
 Slavery briefly receded from the nation’s attention in the early 1820s, but that would change quickly.
 By the last half of the decade, slavery was back, and this time it appeared even more threatening.